March for Life eyes Congress for post-Roe abortion limits

 WASHINGTON (AP) — A half century after Roe v.
-Wade, March for Life supporters on Friday celebrated the dismantling of that constitutional right to abortion and the return of “abortion policymaking to the people.”
-President Joe Biden pledged to do all in his power to restore that right.
+Wade, March for Life supporters on Friday celebrated the Supreme Court’s dismantling of that constitutional right to abortion and heralded the political struggle set loose by the court’s decision.
+President Joe Biden pledged to do all in his limited power to restore core abortion rights.

 The first March for Life since the Supreme Court overturned Roe v.
 Wade in June came with a new focus.
 Instead of concentrating their attention on the court, the marchers vowed to push for action from the building directly across the street: the U.S. Capitol.

-Movement leaders say they plan to warn Congress against making any attempt to curtail the multiple anti-abortion laws imposed last year in a dozen states.
+Congress, movement leaders say, must be warned against making any attempt to curtail the multiple anti-abortion laws imposed last year in a dozen states.

-Thousands spread across a section of the National Mall for the event, the Capitol Building in sight from a distance.
+Tens of thousands spread across a section of the National Mall for speeches, the Capitol Building in sight, then marched.

-“We have returned abortion policymaking to the people — to you,” Mississippi Attorney General Lynn Fitch, whose office argued the case that overturned Roe v.
-Wade, said in prepared remarks to the crowd.
+“For nearly 50 years, you have marched to proclaim the fundamental dignity of women, of their children and of life itself,” Mississippi Attorney General Lynn Fitch, whose office argued the case that overturned Roe v.
+Wade, told the crowd.
+“But this year is different.”

+Indeed, with the constitutional victory behind them and lawmakers now the ones to be persuaded, marchers took a new route along the western face of the Capitol, to their usual destination between that complex and the court.

+“I am the post-Roe generation,” read one sign.
+“Excommunicate Pro-Choice Catholics,” said another.
+Banners proclaimed “Love Them Both,” meaning mother and child.

 Biden offered his counterpoint in a proclamation recognizing Sunday — Jan.
 22 — as the 50th anniversary of Roe v.
 Wade.
 “Never before has the Court taken away a right so fundamental to Americans,” his statement said.
 “In doing so, it put the health and lives of women across this Nation at risk.”